top of page

 Following on from the planning approval En-Plan then obtained Building Regulations approval for the technical detail for the build which the informed the tendering and construction phase.
 As of September 2021 the project has been completed and the owner is extremely happy with the finished scheme.

 Following on from the above as of March 2022 En-Plan have also secured planning permission for a detached workshop and garage at the property.
-WE are currently in the process of sorting out the technical build detail for this in order that the owners can secure accurate quotes for the schedule of works.
+We are currently in the process of sorting out the technical build detail for this in order that the owners can secure accurate quotes for the schedule of works.
+If you would like to see more examples of Garages, Annexes and Outbuildings pleae click the link.

 Further Information